coviedo22-creator/coviedo22-creator/README.md

 <!-- About Me Content -->
 <div align="center">
 <ul>
-➖ Currently diving deeper into a Master of Science, Data Analytics/Data Science Degree ➖ Passionate about enhancing my coding skills and exploring innovative data solutions ➖ Experienced in data visualization and turning complex data into compelling stories ➖ Dedicated to leveraging data to improve educational outcomes and drive change
+➖ Currently diving deeper into a Master of Science, Data Analytics/Data Science Degree<br>
+➖ Passionate about enhancing my coding skills and exploring innovative data solutions ➖ Experienced in data visualization and turning complex data into compelling stories ➖ Dedicated to leveraging data to improve educational outcomes and drive change